biplavadhikary/AutoML/README.md

  * Classification
  * Prediction
  * Error Handling ( 70% )
+ * Updated Session initial values from DB

  To be Added:

  * Few other Error Handlers
- * Save some session values to DB

  Planned: